Resources

 • Access to industry, government, and academic key opinion leaders to facilitate the advancement of science relevant to the health and well-being of older adults

-• Networking opportunities with business and resources providers to facilitate discovery commercialization
+• Networking opportunities with business and resource providers to facilitate discovery commercialization

 • Access to business consulting services through the Carey Business School